StevenBlack/vocab/million-dollar-words.md

 Loss or impairment of speech, or of the power to understand written or spoken language.
 It's rare to find a permanent case in real life, but temporary aphasia is all around us.
 A great excuse when your boss catches you snoozing at a meeting; she'll be too stunned to look up the word.
 Say UH-FAY-ZHUH.

+### aphorism
+A terse saying embodying a general truth, or astute observation, as “Power tends to corrupt, and absolute power corrupts absolutely”.

 ### aplomb
 Self-assurance, especially under duress.
 Not a fruit, but pronounced A-PLUM.

+### apocrine
+Of or relating to certain glands whose secretions are acted upon by bacteria to produce the characteristic odor of perspiration (distinguished from eccrine).

 ### apocryphal